-The Compensation Committee held eleven minuted meetings in 2016 and in between has been in regular contact.
-The Committee's minutes have been kept by the Board's secretary, attorney Ingrid Westin Wallinder, from June 2016 and previously by former CEO Susanna Campbell.
+The Compensation Committee held 13 minuted meetings in 2017 and in between has been in regular contact.
+The Committee's minutes were kept by the Board's former secretary, attorney Ingrid Westin Wallinder, up to and including the meeting on 5 September 2017, after which Ratos's general counsel took over the role of secretary.
 The Compensation Committee provides continuous oral reports to the Board and submits proposals on issues that require a Board decision.
 Minutes are made available to all members of the Board.
-The CEO participates in the Committee's meetings as rapporteur concerning certain issues.
+The CEO and senior executives normally participate in the meetings of the committee as rapporteur concerning certain issues.

-Work of the Audit Committee
+3b Work of the Audit Committee